 3. Categories and Course name:

 the categories of the candidates also are mention on the admit cards.
-KIITEE 2020 will provides various of course so the candidate's syllabus and question depend on its course. the course also is mention by the admit card.
+KIITEE 2021 will provides various courses so the candidate's syllabus and questions depend on its course. the course also is mention by the admit card.

 5. Date and time of exam with exam center:

 one of the most important things mentioned in the admit card is the exam center with the date and time. the exam will be taken up in the various centers. so it is necessary to mention the exam center in the admit card. the candidate's exam dates and exam center are also different according to their roll number and application number.

 without the roll number, you are unable to take part in the entrance exam. when you reach the exam center it's your duty to search your roll number.
 With the help of roll number when you need any information regarding the KIITEE you can easily be found.

 7. Instruction regarding the exam: